The Sweet Inspirations: Career

+Later years

 The remainder of the album was recorded in November 1970, with Shemwell, Brown, Smith, and new member Ann Williams, a friend of Brown's who stayed for what turned out to be the group's last full Atlantic album.
 Also included from that set are "That’s The Way My Baby Is", and "Flash In The Pan".
 A final Atlantic session in June 1970 brought the group (now a trio with Brown, Smith, and Shemwell) its last two singles for the label; "This World" (from the musical The Me Nobody Knows), and "Evidence".

 In 1973, Brown, Smith, and Shemwell recorded an album for Stax Records.
 By 1979, Estelle Brown had quit the group and was replaced by Gloria Brown, who toured with them but did not sing on the Sweet Inspirations’ last LP, Hot Butterfly, on RSO Records, with singer Pat Terry featured on the actual recording.
-They group broke up shortly thereafter.
+The group broke up shortly thereafter.
 In 1978, the group sang backing vocals on Frankie Valli's No.1 hit "Grease" from the film of the same name.
 In 1979, the group toured with The Bee Gees during their U.S. Spirits Having Flown Tour singing backup.

 The Sweet Inspirations (Estelle Brown, Smith, and Shemwell) got back together again in 1994, with new member Portia Griffin.
 They performed at Elvis Presley tribute shows, and released new material in 2005.
-Shemwell suffered a stroke in 2001 that has kept her from performing with the group.
+Shemwell suffered a stroke in 2001, which forced her into early retirement.
 They also recorded choir backing for The Killers' 2004 recording, Hot Fuss, on songs "Andy, You're a Star" and "All These Things That I've Done".
 Shemwell died on February 13, 2010.

 In March 2010, while on a European tour for Elvis: The Concert, Smith developed pneumonia.
 Once back in the U.S., her condition continued to deteriorate, as she suffered kidney failure, further complicated by a severe stroke.
 By October 2010, she was a patient at the Canyon Oaks Nursing & Rehabilitation Center in Canoga Park, California.
 She died on December 24, 2010.
+Ann Williams died on October 1, 2013.

-Smith was replaced with Los Angeles-based singer Kelly Jones; as of March 2011, the Sweet Inspirations are continuing to perform backup vocals with Elvis: The Concert and continue to do many concerts worldwide with Elvis Presley Enterprises' first ever "Ultimate Elvis Tribute Artist", Shawn Klush, sometimes as a duo and other times as a trio.
+Smith was replaced with Los Angeles–based singer Kelly Jones; as of March 2011, the Sweet Inspirations are continuing to perform backup vocals with Elvis: The Concert and continue to do many concerts worldwide with Elvis Presley Enterprises' first ever "Ultimate Elvis Tribute Artist", Shawn Klush, sometimes as a duo and other times as a trio.

+On October 7, 2024, group founder Cissy Houston died in her sleep from complications of Alzheimer's disease at the age of 91 in her home of Newark, New Jersey, leaving Estelle Brown as the only surviving member of the original group.

+In 2014, Houston and Brown accepted the Sweet Inspirations' induction into the National Rhythm and Blues Hall of Fame, the same night Houston's daughter, Whitney, was posthumously inducted.